DileepCD/NewsApp/README.md

 Angular 5/6/7 as front end

 ASP.NET Core as backend with SQL server

-CI/CD has to be implmented

 Authentication to be done by JWT

-End to end test cases [e2e] are compulsory

-Unit testing for back end is compulsory

 ## Development server